crea8r/solana-ai-dev/README.md

 ## How to reproduce the Demo?

-**Note:** Those the server is completed, the current webapp project do not use all the endpoint yet.
+**Note:** Though the server is completed, the current webapp project do not use all the endpoint yet.

 Steps to reproduce the demo.